ic17rey/butler-groupA-project1/README.md

 Players:
 * What is the average height of an NBA player?
 * Does height impact performance (ppg, blocks, rebounds or assists per game)?
   * Do taller players score more often?
   * Do taller players make more blocks? (expecting strong correlation)
-* Do taller players make more steals? (expecting strong correlation)
+  * Do taller players make more rebounds? (expecting strong correlation)
   * Do taller players have more or less assists per game than shorter players? (negative correlation?)
 * Does height impact salary?
   * Do taller or shorter players make more money?

+##### Research Questions that were not pursued
 Teams:
 * What teams have the highest average player height and what teams have the lowest?
-* Does height play a part in W/L percentage?
+* Does height have an impact on W/L percentage?

 ### Datasets/Resources to be used
 * [Kaggle:  NBA Players, Justinas Cirtautas](https://www.kaggle.com/justinas/nba-players-data)
 * [Sports Reference LLC: Basketball-Reference.com "2020-21 NBA Player Contracts" (4/22/2021)](https://www.basketball-reference.com/contracts/players.html)